 Psychotic Love Triangle - Irisu loves Uuji, and Uuji loves Irisu, but Ageha loves Uuji, so obviously she's gotta go.
 Of course, there's also Edogawa who loves Ageha, but nobody really cares about him.

-Meaningful Name - "Irisu", though it's her last name, is just one syllable off from, and a slight mispronunciation for, "Alice".
+Meaningful Name - "Irisu" is just one syllable off from, and a slight mispronunciation for, "Alice".
 You know, white rabbit?
 There is also a real disease called Alice in Wonderland Syndrome.
 (Automated translators such as Babelfish and Google Translate even change "Irisu" to "Alice".)

 Are you sure that "Irisu" isn't pronounced as iris, as in those fucking eyes?!